wufoo/docs/source/includes/_entries.md

 ### POST Parameters

 The parameters used to submit an entry should match the API ID values for each field.
-You can find these values through a [Get Form Fields](/#get-form-fields) request, or through your form's [API Information](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Templating#api) page
+You can find these values through a [Form Fields](/#form-fields) request, or through your form's [API Information](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Templating#api) page